Skip to main content Skip to footer

 RAPID vs.RACI— What’s the difference?

-RAPID and RACI are both two important tools for project managers, but they have different functions.
-As we have seen, the RACI method revolves around deliverables and the key person responsible throughout each stage of the process.
-RAPID however, focuses primarily on the decision-making process and the actions made by an organization.
+RAPID and RACI are both important tools for project managers, but they have different functions.
+As we have seen, the RACI method centers on deliverables and the key person responsible at each stage of the process.
+RAPID, however, focuses primarily on the decision-making process and the actions made by an organization.

 You can see the breakdown of RAPID here: